ThomasPokorny/log-service/README.md

 Change the IP-addresses inside install/.env accordingly.

 ### Install Guide *Quick*
-Running on a \*NIX system execute the *install.sh* shell script inside the project root folder
+Running on a \*NIX system execute the *install.sh* shell script inside the project root folder:
 ```shell
 sh install.sh
 ```

 ### Install Guide
-Running on a \*NIX system run the following commands in the shell:
+Running on a \*NIX system run the following commands in the shell inside the project root folder:

 ```shell
 mvn -f LogApi/ clean install